Nonconserved critical dynamics of the two-dimensional Ising model as a surface kinetic roughening process: Critical quench from

 We start our numerical study of critical nonconserved dynamics in the Ising model as a kinetic roughening process, by assessing the time evolution of both, a discrete 2D kinetic Ising model with Glauber updates and the continuous 2D TDGL equation.
 We have additionally studied other nonconserved update rules in the discrete case ---see Appendix \ref{AppB} for the Metropolis-Hastings update rule \cite{newman}---, finding very similar behavior.
 In this section we study a critical quench from the completely ordered state at $T=0$ up to $T=T_c$, while a different critical quench will be addressed in the next section.

 In practice, a critical quench from $T=0$ amounts to choosing all spins up as an initial condition for our Ising model with Glauber updates or, equivalently, $\phi(\mathbf{r},t=0)=1$ for the TDGL equation, while performing the time evolution at the critical temperature (whose value for each model is determined in Appendix \ref{AppC}).
+From this point on, all variables and numerical results are expressed in the dimensionless units defined therein.
 The ensuing dynamics displayed by both models is quite similar, see Fig.\ \ref{fig:W_t0} for the time evolution of $W(t)$ which, in both cases, qualitatively follows FV type behavior, with fluctuations that grow until reaching saturation to steady state (equilibrium).
 However, given that $\alpha < 0$, the FV scaling relations are not manifest for either of these models, since the (in principle) subdominant contributions in the asymptotic computation of the roughness are not negligible, and strong corrections to scaling occur.
 Negative roughness exponent values occur, e.g., for kinetically rough surfaces above their upper critical dimension \cite{Barabasi,krug}.
 Here, $\alpha < 0$ is unavoidable once we formulate the 2D Ising system as an interface problem [recall Eq.\ \eqref{alpha_eta_relation}, where $\eta>0$] and will partly motivate an alternative formulation which guarantees a positive roughness exponent, see Sec.\ \ref{sec:im}.
 In any case, an accurate measurement of $\alpha$ which is not conditioned by the sign of the roughness exponent is actually possible from the structure factor, displayed in Fig.\ \ref{fig:Sq_t0}.
 Again, both models show a similar behavior in which $S(q,t)$ gradually correlates from shorter to longer length scales towards a simple asymptotic power-law behavior, followed by saturation, with all of this as dictated by FV scaling behavior, Eqs.\ \eqref{ec:SFV} and \eqref{ec:SFVf}, qualitatively as e.g.\ for the EW equation of rough surfaces, see Fig.\ \ref{fig:EW} in Appendix \ref{App:EW}.